 “Sure thing Loose Cannon please.”

 I returned with a handful of Heavy Seas, handing one to Jude, one to Rick, and the big one guy with a big arms and a thick neck.

 “Thanks Bro, my name is Theo, by the way.
 Some people call me Teddy or Tank.

-Tank was not your typical student, mid-30s, and an ex-felon on a second chance after spending seven years at the state pen in Hagerstown.
+Tank was not your typical student, late-30s, and an ex-felon on a second chance after spending seven years at the state pen in Hagerstown.
 As his name suggests, he had the thick frame and big shoulders of a linebacker and he could lift a whole tire and wheel off the ground like it was a bag of rags.

 Maryland’s recidivism rate is quite high, so the state has incentive to train newly released felons in one of the state’s most demanding jobs.
 And Tank Teo hoped to make it through training without spending another night in jail.
 We would be watching his back.

-Then there was Robert the only White kid in class.
+Then there was Rick the only White kid in class.
 His dad had found a younger wife, so Rick had to move in with his aunt.
 She gave him one ultimatum: It was either trade school or the military, and he chose the easier route where he could still smoke dope and grow his hair out.

 Jorge was half Mexican and half Salvadoran and cussed aloud in Spanish, thinking we didn’t understand.
 He was still trying to get his green card, and hopefully attending school would help him gain permanent residency.
 His wife worked at a Taco shop in Jessup and his two kids were born in the U.S and had never visited their native land.

 Jorge was at the bar chatting with the bartender.

 “Hola, senorita.
 Can you make me a margarita – tall and skinny like mi chiquitas, por favor.”